Ray Williams (footballer, born 1946): Port Vale

-He was signed by Port Vale in July 1972 for a £3,000 fee, and left his teaching career behind to become a professional player.
-He soon slotted into Gordon Lee's Third Division side, and with 11 goals in 49 games in 1972–73 he was the club's joint-top scorer, along with Sammy Morgan.
-For this performances he was also named as the club's Player of the Year.
-In 1973–74 he bagged nine goals in 43 games, as the club flirted with relegation.
+He was signed by Port Vale in July 1972 for a £3,000 fee.
+He left his teaching career behind to become a professional player after manager Gordon Lee came to his school to sign him.
+He soon slotted into Gordon Lee's Third Division side.
+With 11 goals in 49 games in 1972–73, he was the club's joint-top scorer, along with Sammy Morgan.
+Vale finished in sixth place, four points shy of second.
+For his performances, he was also named the club's Player of the Year.
+In 1973–74 he bagged nine goals in 43 games, as the club flirted with relegation under new manager Roy Sproson.

-He hit fourteen goals in 1974–75, becoming the club's joint-top scorer, along with Terry Bailey.
+He hit 14 goals in 1974–75, becoming the club's joint-top scorer, along with his former Stafford Rangers strike partner Terry Bailey.
 The "Valiants" missed out on promotion by four points.
-However Williams lost his scoring touch after being moved to the wings in 1975–76, and after going on a 21-game goal drought he posted a total of three goals in 34 games.
-Though together with his strike partners Derek Brownbill and Mick Cullerton the Vale front-line hit a total of 33 goals.
+However, Williams lost his scoring touch after being moved to the wings in 1975–76, and after going on a 21-game goal drought, he scored three goals in 34 games.
+Together with his strike partners Derek Brownbill and Mick Cullerton, the Vale front-line hit a total of 33 goals.

-In 1976–77 he came off the bench against Hull City at Boothferry Park in the FA Cup, and set up Ken Beamish for Vale's equalising goal.
-The team continued the run until a Fifth Round defeat to Aston Villa at Villa Park.
-He was in the fifteen man matchday squad for the Villa game, but he and Tommy McLaren did not receive the £100 bonus that the other thirteen players did.
-Williams was so disgusted he walked out on the club, and in March 1977 he was sold on to Northwich Victoria for 'a small fee'.
-He scored a total of 40 goals in 194 appearances for the Vale, in all competitions.
+In 1976–77, he came off the bench against Hull City at Boothferry Park in the FA Cup and set up Ken Beamish for Vale's equalising goal.
+The team continued the run until a fifth round defeat to Aston Villa at Villa Park.
+He was in the 15 man matchday squad for the Villa game.
+Still, he and Tommy McLaren did not receive the £100 bonus that the other 13 players did.
+Williams was so disgusted he walked out on the club, and in March 1977, he was sold on to Northwich Victoria for 'a small fee'.
+He scored 40 goals in 194 appearances for the Vale in all competitions.

 Northwich Victoria

-Northwich were then in the Northern Premier League, and finished the 1976–77 campaign in second place behind Boston United, also winning the Cheshire Senior Cup.
+Northwich were then in the Northern Premier League and finished the 1976–77 campaign in second place behind Boston United, also winning the Cheshire Senior Cup.
 Victoria finished seventh in 1977–78 and reached the final of the Cheshire Senior Cup, and Williams was appointed the club's manager.
-He took the club to a tenth-place finish in 1978–79, and also managed the club to the final of the Northern Premier League Challenge Cup at Maine Road, where they were defeated 3–0 by Mossley; Victoria also reached the final of the Cheshire Senior Cup and Staffordshire Senior Cup, and were victorious in both games.
-Victoria competed in the inaugural season of the Alliance Premier League in 1979–80, and Williams led them to an eighth-place finish, as well as victory in the Alliance Premier League Cup final over Altrincham, and another Staffordshire Senior Cup final win.
-He left the club following this success.
+He took the club to a tenth-place finish in 1978–79 and also managed the club to the final of the Northern Premier League Challenge Cup at Maine Road, where they were defeated 3–0 by Mossley; Victoria also reached the final of the Cheshire Senior Cup and Staffordshire Senior Cup and were victorious in both games.
+Victoria competed in the inaugural season of the Alliance Premier League in 1979–80.
+Williams led them to an eighth-place finish, as well as victory in the Alliance Premier League Cup final over Altrincham, and another Staffordshire Senior Cup final win.
+He left the club after sustaining a leg break.